yens5757/yens5757.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a Computer Science student at Monash University with a passion for problem-solving, algorithms, and software development.
-I enjoy working on diverse side projects, including full-stack web development, mini-games, in-memory storage systems, etc. Outside of projects and uni, I would engages in learning and self-improvement through study programs, personal projects, as well as competitive programming, mastering new technologies and solving challenging problems.
+I enjoy working on diverse side projects, including full-stack web development, mini-games, in-memory storage systems, etc. Outside of projects and uni, I would engages in learning and self-improvement through study programs, personal projects, competitive programming and student teams, mastering new technologies and solving challenging problems.